margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of danger.
 America is a story of wholeness.
 "America is a story of individual and indivisible."
+America is a story of ancestors.
+America is a story of the Spirit.

 America is a country of beliefs.
 America is a country of music.